 M.S.
 Degree in Chemistry

 The rules and information, which follow, are intended to supplement those found in the Graduate School Catalog.
 Students should become familiar with the rules found in this catalog as well as those listed below.
 The M.S. program in Chemistry permits capable students to complete their work in two to three years.
-Financial support is guaranteed for two years and is normally available to third-year students in good standing.
+Financial support for the academic year is normally available to third-year students in good standing.
 The student may elect to major in Analytical, Inorganic, Organic, or Physical Chemistry.

 Students must demonstrate proficiency in each of the four major areas of chemistry: analytical, inorganic, organic, and physical.
 Students satisfy this requirement by taking the appropriate 900 level courses in their area of specialization.
 Outside their area, students satisfy the requirements by either passing the advanced placement exams given to entering students the week before classes begin or by passing the appropriate 800-level courses (Chem 862 for analytical chemistry, 874 for inorganic chemistry, 855 for organic chemistry, and 876 for physical chemistry) with a grade of at least B-.